IAmSalvaMartini/packages_apps_GoogleCamera/README.md

-# Google Camera 7.3 For Violet
+# Google Camera For Vince

-Reworked Google Camera 7.3 For Violet
+Reworked Google Camera for Vince

 ## How To Build